After coming back from the most amazing trip to the Greek Islands, I want to share all my tips on how to plan an island hopping in Greece adventure!

 How much does island hopping in Greece cost:

 The following is without flights because they vary so much depending on where you come from.
 From Germany, I paid about 200 euros for the flights.
 For an International flight, it´s usually 500 to 1000 euros.
 Overall, the cost varies a lot depending on your travel style.
-Usually, we stayed at quite nice hotels and apartments and they were really affordable but you can easily spend a lot more if you wish to stay at a luxury accommodation.
+Usually, we stayed at quite nice apartments and they were really affordable but you can easily spend a lot more if you wish to stay at a luxury accommodation.
+We also made our own breakfast and only ate snacks for lunch, so this also depends on how often you eat out.
 Also consider that prices vary depending on the season but the Greek Islands are really affordable compared to other European destinations.

 How to travel the Greek Islands: